If you have trouble with cockroaches, this page should be helpful.

 Bengal Roach Spray isn't well known except in the Southern US.
 This stuff is absolutely incredible.
 It's a dry spray that gets into cracks and crevices that liquid sprays cannot.
 It also tends to drives the roaches out of their hiding places so that you don't have roaches dying and decomposing under appliances and cabinets.
 I've given cans of Bengal to people who didn't believe how good it was (and so they weren't willing to pay the $15 for a can of it) and they were absolutely amazed.
 Some who thought they had a minor problem and sprayed just before going to bed woke up to hundreds of dead roaches on the floor.

 In some instances, roaches will live between the floor of kitchen cabinets and the floor of the home (kitchen cabinets are often raised a couple of inches).
 To get to the roaches living under the cabinet, you can drill a small hole (just over 1/16th of an inch) in the kickboard under the cabinets and spray the Bengal directly into these cavities.
-Bengal comes with a plastic straw that allows this type of application.
+Bengal comes with a plastic extension tube that allows this type of application.
 If you plan on doing this, you have to do so when the can is full because the can will be at such an angle that the pickup tube may be out of the insecticide and will dispense only propellant.
 If you want to do this with a can that's less than full, you can sometimes rotate the can around until the pickup tube is at the bottom and picking up the insecticide.
 For those who have a serious problem, it's likely that you will buy two cans.
-If you have two cans, you can connect the two straws with a length of rubber tubing.
+If you have two cans, you can connect the two extension tubes with a length of rubber tubing.
 This will allow you to leave the can upright while dispensing the product.

 Like some other aerosol sprays, Bengal uses a flammable propellant.
 It's important that you extinguish any pilot lights or other ignition sources before applying it near those ignition sources.
 THIS is the MSDS for one of the Bengal roach sprays.